Ruby Harrold

-Ruby Esther Harrold (born 4 June 1996) is a British artistic gymnast who was a member of the British Olympic team for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+Ruby Esther Harrold Hollander (born 4 June 1996) is a British artistic gymnast who was a member of the British Olympic team for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 Harrold was also a reserve athlete for the 2012 Summer Olympics team.
 She was a member of the British team that won the bronze medal in the team final at the 2015 World Artistic Gymnastics Championships.
 Following her retirement from elite gymnastics after the 2016 Summer Olympics, Harrold became a member of the LSU Tigers gymnastics team, having received a full athletic scholarship to attend Louisiana State University, beginning Fall of 2016.

 Junior career

 2010

 In April, Harrold competed at the 2010 European Women's Artistic Gymnastics Championships in Birmingham, United Kingdom.
 She contributed an all around score of 50.600 towards the British team's fifth-place finish.

 In July, Harrold competed at the British Championships in Guildford, United Kingdom.
 She placed fourth in the all around with a score of 52.800.
 In event finals, she placed first on vault scoring 13.620 and seventh on floor scoring 12.250.